powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 The default value is `IGNORE_R`.

 ### simulateAutomationSystems
 Allows to simulate automation systems that are modeled in the network.
-For the moment, the grid model only supports overload management systems.
+For the moment, the grid model only supports overload management systems.<br>
 The default value is `false`.

 ### referenceBusSelectionMode